MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-workload-group-transact-sql.md

 See the `ALTER WORKLOAD GROUP` behavior section below for further details on how `ALTER WORKLOAD GROUP` behaves on a system with running and queued requests.

-Restrictions in place for [CREATE WORKLOAD GROUP](create-workload-group-transact-sql.md) also apply to ALTER WORKLOAD GROUP.
+Restrictions in place for [CREATE WORKLOAD GROUP](create-workload-group-transact-sql.md) also apply to `ALTER WORKLOAD GROUP`.
 Prior to modifying parameters, query [sys.workload_management_workload_groups](../../relational-databases/system-catalog-views/sys-workload-management-workload-groups-transact-sql.md) to ensure the values are within acceptable ranges.

 ## Syntax